Last updated: April 2026

 Although more widely used in the construction industry, on very rare occasions venues have been known to ask for a “Risk Assessment and Method Statement” otherwise known as RAMS.

 If this happens, your first step should probably be to clarify whether the venue is simply after your Risk Assessment (send them a copy) or RAMS.
 If it is the latter, then you must also provide a Method Statement – essentially a step by step guide on how you plan to do your job safely.
-For more information on RAMS, check out this post on HS Direct.
+For more information on RAMS, check out this page on HS Direct.

 The Musicians’ Union

-MU Remember, if you have any Health and safety concerns, the Musicians Union is there to offer support.
+Remember, if you have any Health and safety concerns, the Musicians Union is there to offer support.
 Their website states “If you are concerned about any aspects of health safety or welfare you should talk to your MU Regional Officer and your MU Health and Safety Rep. The MU can give advice on how to deal with different health and safety problems like hearing testing, noise levels, working at height or touring.”

 Do you have any tips on carrying out a Risk Assessment as a musician?
 Post them in the comments below…